techidaily/site-win11-tips/source/_posts/resurrecting-a-non-responsive-mouse-on-windows-computers.md

  Microsoft releases new Windows updates regularly.
 Even though these updates aim to improve your device's security and add new features, they can contain bugs, causing numerous problems for Windows users.
 If you have updated Windows recently and suspect that your mouse has stopped working since then, you need to uninstall this latest update.

- If you've never uninstalled updates before, read our guide on[manually uninstalling Windows 10 and 11 updates](https://www.makeuseof.com/manually-uninstall-windows-10-updates/) .
+ If you've never uninstalled updates before, read our guide on [manually uninstalling Windows 10 and 11 updates](https://www.makeuseof.com/manually-uninstall-windows-10-updates/) .

 ## 6\.
 Disable Fast Startup

  The Fast Startup feature on Windows lets users turn on their devices faster.
 It does have its downsides, however, and peripheral-related problems could be one of them.
 Therefore, if none of the above fixes have worked, you should disable this feature.

- You can disable Fast Startup in several ways, and we have covered most of them in our[guide on turning Fast Startup on and off in Windows](https://www.makeuseof.com/windows-11-turn-on-or-off-fast-startup/) .
+ You can disable Fast Startup in several ways, and we have covered most of them in our [guide on turning Fast Startup on and off in Windows](https://www.makeuseof.com/windows-11-turn-on-or-off-fast-startup/) .
 So, disable this feature, shut down your device, disconnect and reconnect the mouse receiver, and turn on your computer.

 ![Disable fast startup](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/01/disable-fast-startup.jpg)